Qinti/nazca/README.md

 ```

 #### Event handlers
-In a previous tutorial we implemented a page with "Hello World" text, that changes the color every 2 seconds.
+In a previous tutorial, we implemented a page with "Hello World" text, that changes the color every 2 seconds.
-Let's add some user interaction: an input field that accepts the time period in seconds, and a button that sets it.
+Let's add some user interaction: an input field that accepts the period in seconds, and a button that sets it.

 ```javascript
 class HelloWorld < div {